-Botswana has a semi-arid climate with hot and dry conditions for most of the year; the dry season is exacerbated in winter time from May to August.
-Precipitations are concentrated during the summer rainy season from November to March [1].
-Three agro-ecological zones can be distinguished in the country [2]:
+Botswana has a semi-arid climate with hot and dry conditions most of the year.
+The dry season is exacerbated in the winter from May to August.
+Precipitations are concentrated during the summer rainy season from November to March [7].
+There are three distinct agro-ecological zones in the country [8]:

-- Centre and West: the Kalahari Desert covers over two-thirds of the total area.
-Although it has low rainfall, the predominant landscape is not desert as savannah grasslands interspersed with woodland.
+- Centre and West: the Kalahari Desert covers over two-thirds of the total national area.
+Although it has low rainfall, the predominant landscape is not desert, but savannah grasslands interspersed with woodland.
 The sandy soils are not well suited for cultivation, but support considerable numbers of cattle, goats, other livestock and wildlife. - East: The predominant landscape is savannah grasslands and woodlands, with a small amount of forest.
 The climate is less harsh than the Kalahari and the soil is more fertile.
-Annual rainfall is generally exceeds 400 mm. - Northwest: the area is predominantly covered by Okavango Delta and Makgadikgadi pans.
-Okavango delta presents vast areas of open water and lushwetlands with an abundance of wildlife.
+Annual rainfall generally exceeds 400 mm. - North-west: the area is predominantly covered by the Okavango Delta and Makgadikgadi pans.
+Okavango delta presents vast areas of open water and lush wetlands with an abundance of wildlife.
 Makgadikgadi Pans have vast, flat and salty depressions.